Diagnosing Weak Hair

 Abusing and over-processing hair can lead to weak tresses.
-Ongoing use of strong chemicals through coloring, bleaching, straightening or permanents can damage hair fiber and make hair weak.
+Ongoing use of strong chemicals through colouring, bleaching, straightening or permanents can damage hair fibre and make hair weak.
 When used too frequently or in too strong a dose, these chemicals can cause permanent damage, making weak hair dry and frizzy, with split ends and breakage the result.
 Counteract chemical warfare by using a shampoo and conditioner for damaged hair and intensive conditioning treatments.
 Look for styling products containing stearyl alcohol, a fatty alcohol that helps strengthen and soften weak hair.

 For severely weakened hair, use a deep-conditioning protein treatment once a week or so.
 Apply the treatment all over hair that has been cleansed with a hydrating shampoo and leave it on overnight (wrap hair into a bun and sleep with a towel on your pillow).
 Rinse the treatment out in the morning.
-When you do opt for haircolor, ask your stylist about conditioner-rich and ammonia-free professional formulas.
+When you do opt for hair colour, ask your stylist about conditioner-rich and ammonia-free professional formulas.

 3. Weak Hair Hates Heat: Don’t Play With Fire